-A long time ago, a young dragon lived in the river near Hangzhou.
-He had a good heart, but he was impulsive and naive.
-He spent his days playing with the fish and the turtles, flying in the clouds or relaxing in the water.
-He lived a simple and happy life.
+Once upon a time, a young dragon resided in the river near Hangzhou.
+Despite his good nature, he was rash and inexperienced.
+He passed his days playing with the fish and turtles, soaring in the clouds, and relaxing in the water, enjoying a simple and contented life.

 One day, as he was playing, three boats floated down the river.
 The foremost boat carried a high imperial official and his troops, while the other two were transporting farmers who were bound like livestock.
 The dragon was incensed by the sight and reacted impulsively.
 He emerged from the water, thrashing his tail at the leading boat, causing many soldiers to be thrown into the water.
 The high official clung to the railing, but the dragon pulled the boat under the waves, drowning him.